Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 <p class="firstLetter"> Ever felt misunderstood?</p>

-Ever felt like did not understand someone else?
-People are different and there is a personality system called the Enneagram can help demystify others and yourself.
+Have you ever felt like you did not understand someone else?

+People are different, and a personality system called the Enneagram can help demystify others and yourself.
 The Enneagram offers a framework for understanding people's core fears and motivations.

 I remember how life was before I discovered my Enneagram type.